fbac/caas/README.md

 - Place your kubeconfig in the root path of the repository
 - Run `make image`
 - Run `docker run fbac/chaoscmd:latest <OPTIONS>`

+### Usage in kubernetes

+- There's a cronjob in assets to run this in a cluster

 ## TODO